sulova/Data_Science_Disease_SVM/README.md

 # Check if any existing column has all null values
 df.isnull().values.all(axis=0)
-# Replace all the null values in the column with a zero.
+# Replace all the null values in the column with a zero
 df['ColumnName'].fillna(0, inplace = True)

-# 'ColumName' should ranges from 0–3, however, is listed 0–4
-df.nunique()
+# Define in which columns to look for missing values
+df.dropna(subset=['ColumnName_1', 'ColumnName_1'])
+# Drop the rows where all elements are missing
+df.dropna(how='all')
+# Keep only the rows with at least 2 non-NA values
+df.dropna(thresh=2)
 ```

 - **Correct Data type for a column **